awapps/mongration/README.md

 }
 ```

+The **migrationCollection** configuration is **always required**.
+This is the collection name where the [migration state is persisted](#migration-state-persisted).

-You can either specifies connection parameters separately, or directly specify **mongoUri** with the complete connection parameters.
+You can either specifiy connection parameters separately, or the entire **mongoUri** with all the connection parameters.
-If you decide to go with the splitted params, both **hosts** and **migrationCollection** parameters are required.
+If you decide to go with the splitted params, **hosts** parameter is required.

 *Please use **user** and **password** params only when authentication is required.*